 Options for adjuvant chemotherapy for advanced and recurrent endometrial cancer include hormonal, cytotoxic and emerging targeted treatments.
 Although objective responses have been reported with progestogen treatment of metastatic endometrial cancers, particularly in those with high estrogen receptor (ER) and progesterone receptor (PR) expression, these medications should be reserved as first-line systemic therapy only for slow growing, grade 1 or grade 2 endometrioid carcinomas and in controlled prospective trials.
 Regimens using the combination of tamoxifen and a progestogen show promise and are on trial.
 While a comprehensive review of cytotoxic and molecularly targeted chemotherapy far exceeds the scope of this presentation, suffice it to note that the currently favored first-line cytotoxic chemotherapy is paclitaxel and carboplatin (TC), associated with 51% response rate, median 13 months progression-free survival and relatively low toxicity.
 After prolonged treatment-free and progression-free survival, generally at least 6 to 12 months, platinum alone, other platinum-containing regimens. and unrelated cytotoxic single drugs or regimens have been offered for second-line chemotherapy, but the results with no more than 20% to 30% response rates have been disappointing.
 These patients may be best served by counseling and enrollment on a legitimate, prospective trial when this is available.

 So far, options for molecularly targeted treatment of endometrial cancer also are limited to trials.
-The [poly (ADP-ribose) polymerase] PARP inhibitor olaparib was approved by the Federal Drug Administration (FDA) in 2014 for treatment of progressive ovarian cancer in BRCA1 or BRCA2 germline mutation carriers who have failed at least three previous anti-cancer drug regimens.
+The [poly (ADP-ribose) polymerase] PARP inhibitor olaparib was approved by the Federal Drug Administration (FDA) in 2014 for the treatment of progressive ovarian cancer in BRCA1 or BRCA2 germline mutation carriers who have failed at least three previous anti-cancer drug regimens.
 Prospective trials of olaparib effectiveness against endometrial cancer are ongoing based on published improvements of overall response rates and mean progression-free survival, though not overall survival, in previously treated patients with ovarian cancers associated with germline or somatic BRCA mutations.
 The greatest benefit of PARP thus far has been prolonging progression-free survivals in ovarian HGSC with BRCA mutations.
 Olaparib was FDA approved in 2017 for maintenance therapy of patients with ovarian, fallopian tube, or primary peritoneal cancer in complete or partial response to platinum-based chemotherapy.
 Another PARP inhibitor, rucaparib, was approved by the FDA in 2016 for the treatment of advanced ovarian cancers associated with germline or somatic BRCA mutations after 2 or more previous chemotherapies.
 Because PARP inhibition has been demonstrated in PTEN deficient endometrial cancer cell lines, it is thought that these agents may be effective in MMR defective endometrial cancers with MSI (microsatellite instability).
 It has been considered that mTOR inhibitors and antiangiogenic agents also might have molecularly targeted cancericidal and/or tumor suppressive effects against endometrial cancer, but single and combined drug trials are limited and toxicities are significant, and neither has been FDA approved for the treatment of endometrial cancer.
 Finally, immunotherapy to block the Programmed Death 1 (PD-1) pathway, which if left unchecked represses cytotoxic immune responses, was associated with responses in patients with MMR deficient endometrial cancers that are characterized by marked tumor infiltrating lymphocytes, which are hallmarks of Lynch syndrome-linked cancers.
 There is speculation that patients harboring recurrent endometrial cancers showing MIS with large numbers of TIF and/or demonstrated MMR deficiency or high levels of PD-1 neoantigen expression may be better candidates for immunotherapy rather than for second-line chemotherapy trials.

 The differential diagnoses confronted in the evaluation of the most common presenting symptoms and signs of endometrial cancer, which are abnormal vaginal bleeding and/or pelvic masses, range from benign localized lesions to systemic diseases and malignancies.
 Endometrial cancers confined to the uterus may present with minimal symptoms of AUB to advanced disease with pelvic-abdominal discomfort and pain, widespread lymphatic and peritoneal dissemination, ascites and rarely even extra-abdominal metastases.